In a faraway kingdom lived a princess named Aurora

 What Child of Light really excels in is the art of no hand-holding.
 I’m sure old school RPG fans know what I’m talking about; for those who don’t, the RPG genre tends to be a major offender of the “too long and unnecessary” tutorials.
 This title, however, makes learning about the gameplay mechanics as seamless as possible.
 Platforming is never explained outright, instead you learn it naturally through trial and error, while the game drops little hint boxes throughout.
 Combat follows the same rule of thumb, to the point that enemy types themselves become the subtle training for game mechanics and new party members.

 The plot unfolds completely in poetry, whether in dialogue, messages or narration, and is both simplistic yet highly engaging with some excellent twists thrown in.
 Child of Light‘s stunning art designs shape the storybook world even further.
-The amazing soundtrack inhances this effect, with a special mention to the varied and lovely battle and boss themes that truly immerses you in a frenzied fight for your life.
+The amazing soundtrack enhances this effect, with a special mention to the varied and lovely battle and boss themes that truly immerses you in a frenzied fight for your life.
 Playing this title is like diving into a colorful children’s picture book filled with charming characters and poetry, beautiful artwork and music, and a brave little girl that matures gracefully throughout the story.

 I’m always taken aback by how much detail Ubisoft Montreal injected this game with.
 When Aurora first enters Lumeria, she’s walking along and suddenly I see and hear this strong shaking.
 Immediately I began to panic as I assume an enemy is nearby and rushing to attack me, but when I looked over I found it was a enormous giant peacefully meandering in the far background.
-It’s other things too, like the amount of detail in each character’s animation, such as the way Aurora’s hair flows or her dress flutters when she flies.
+It’s other things too, like the amount of detail in each character’s animation, such as the way Aurora’s hair flows or how her dress flutters when she flies.
 These also extend into battle, with every type of attack having a unique animation and each foe type possessing their own movements.
 Coupled with the excellent designs and it’s a true feast for the eyes.

 Controls on the Wii U version of this game are quite smooth.
 Aurora is controlled using the left analog stick on the Gamepad, while Igniculus can be directed by either the right analog stick or with the touch screen.
 Both methods are completely viable and can actually be used in conjunction (this is my preferred method).
 A second player can also jump in with a Wii Remote and control Igniculus that way, but it’s rather boring for the second player and not really needed.